bobanetwork/boba_legacy/boba_documentation/developer/exchange-integration.md

 ---
-description: >-
-  Boba Network docs for Exchanges looking to integrate deposits and withdrawals with Boba Network
+description: Boba Network docs for Exchanges looking to integrate deposits and withdrawals with Boba Network
 ---

 # Exchange Integration

 ## Bridging basics

-Although Boba Network is an L2 (and therefore fundamentally connected to Ethereum), it's also a separate blockchain system.
+Although Boba Network is an L2 (and therefore fundamentally connected to Ethereum), it's also a separate blockchain.
 App developers commonly need to move data and assets between Boba Network and Ethereum.
 We call the process of moving data and assets between the two networks "bridging".

 ### Sending tokens betwen L1 and L2